July 6, 2022

 Working at home with kids presents a few unique challenges of its own.
-If you’re working from home due to the coronavirus and have children stuck at home from school or daycare with you, you’ve likely already experienced some of the challenges, writer Ryan Howard covers here, like keeping children occupied or quiet while you’re trying to answer emails, accomplish work tasks and check a few things off your to-do list.
+If you’re working from home due to the coronavirus and have children stuck at home from school or daycare with you, you’ve likely already experienced some of the challenges writer Ryan Howard covers here, like keeping children occupied or quiet while you’re trying to answer emails, accomplish work tasks and check a few things off your to-do list.
+(These freelance writing tips will also help you stay on top of your job.)

 My wife and I both work from home quite a bit.
 If the kids are home too, we both do what we can to create a quiet work environment for each other when possible.
-That might mean that my wife takes the kids to the park for a couple of hours.
-[Under normal circumstances.]
-Or, it might mean that I give them a bath, brush their teeth, and read to them upstairs (which can often take a couple of hours!).
+That might mean that my wife takes the kids to the park for a couple of hours while I’m working in one of these profitable freelance writing niches.
+Or, it might mean that I give them a bath, brush their teeth, and read to them upstairs in the evening (which can often take a couple of hours!).
 Since a quiet environment lets both of us work much more productively, we take turns working and entertaining the kids.
+(Use your spare time reading these article pitch examples.)

 There are some parts of my job that require total focus and other parts that don’t.
 Personally, I can’t write articles at all when my kids are running around.
 Same goes for time spent doing research for articles.
 On the other hand, I am pretty good at replying to emails, formatting articles, and brainstorming content ideas even when my kids are playing Hungry Hungry Hippos and laughing across the room.
 (Here are freelance pitches that got accepted.)

-When you know that you have a block of quiet time ahead, make sure you have a plan to take full advantage of it.
+When you know that you have a block of quiet time ahead, make sure you have a plan to take full advantage of it and work on one of these types of freelance writing.
 I do my best writing in a quiet room when the kids aren’t around.
 So, I like to make sure everything is set and ready to go whenever the kids are going down for a nap or playing outside.
 Don’t waste any of this quality time working on mundane tasks or checking Facebook!
-Here’s how many hours freelancers actually work per week.
+(Here’s how many hours freelancers actually work per week.)

 Diana can help with: